William H. Parker (police officer): Police chief

-Under Parker, the LAPD faced accusations of police brutality and racism towards the city's African American and Latino residents.
+However, under Parker, the LAPD also faced accusations of police brutality and racism towards the city's African American and Latino residents.
 According to a documentary commissioned by the LAPD in 2009, Parker supported the city's power structure, which he denied was racist as late as the 1960s.
 Some critics see Parker's policies as responsible for ongoing tensions between the LAPD and minorities.
 Although Parker testified to the Civil Rights Commission in 1959 that segregation was not a problem, in 1962, he ordered the desegregation of the LAPD.
 When asked by the Commission about discrimination against minorities, he replied "I think the greatest dislocated minority in America today are the police."

 Parker was also known to publicly make callous and racist remarks towards minorities, African-Americans especially, and he largely refused to hire black police officers.
 During most of his tenure, those already on the force were prohibited from having white partners.
 Media reports also referred to numerous instances of white supremacist violence that went unresolved during Parker's tenure.

 Parker's controversial practices towards minorities have been cited as the cause of the Watts riots on August 11, 1965.
 For five days, businesses and stores were burned or looted, civilians were killed or wounded while being caught in the crossfire, and sniping was frequent, before the rioters dispersed from committing more violence after the California Army National Guard took to the streets in supplementing the LAPD officers.
 At the end, 34 people were killed in the riots, 21 of them by police or National Guard bullets.
 About 1,032 were injured, 3,438 were arrested, and over $40 million in property damage were caused.
 In spite of this, this was not enough to derail Parker's career, as he continued to serve as LAPD police chief for another year until his death.
+In a phone conversation with U.S. President Lyndon Johnson, Martin Luther King Jr.. described Parker as a "very rude man" who, along with mayor Sam Yorty-who King did not attack in same manner as he did Parker-, was unwilling to offer concessions.
+However, King also cast blame on the presence of the local National Guard in Watts for greatly aiding Parker's "anti-riot crew" agenda.
+In the phone conversation, Johnson, who publicly advocated for people to obey the law, was also revealed to have been more sympathetic towards people involved in the rioting, stating to King "there's no use giving lectures on the law as long as you got rats eating on people's kid - children and unemployed, and no roof over their head, and no job to go to, and maybe with a dope needle on one side and a cancer on the other."